yoojin-suh/Walleto/Code/walleto/README.md

 ## Team

-Developed by the Walleto team for CST499 Capstone Project.
+Developed by the Walleto team for CS691 Capstone Project Team.